xxxpegaxxx/p2_cicd/README.md

-# This is my new Project2 Repo !!!!
+# Project2 - CI/CD Setup

 [![CI](https://github.com/xxxpegaxxx/p2_cicd/actions/workflows/main.yml/badge.svg)](https://github.com/xxxpegaxxx/p2_cicd/actions/workflows/main.yml)

 # Overview

-A roject on how to set up a Microsoft Azure CI/CD Pipeline.
+This is a  project on how to set up a Microsoft Azure CI/CD Pipeline.
 We will be discussing how to clone and build your flask appication in Azure Shell setup Github Actions for Continuous Integrations.
 We will also be showing how to set up a Azure DevOps pipeline for Continuous Delivery.

 ## Project Plan
-<TODO: Project Plan

 * Trello board for the P2_CICD Project - https://trello.com/b/qDuO5AoQ/project-2-ci-cd-pipeline#
 * Project Plan - https://github.com/xxxpegaxxx/p2_cicd/blob/0a2d67250ef19b5182be12edab68419c11084621/Project%20Plan%20-%20P2_CICD.xlsx

 ## Instructions

-<TODO:
-* Architectural Diagram (Shows how key parts of the system work)>

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:
+<Below are the Instructions on how to setup a CI/CD pipeline in Azure

 ## Continuous Integration
 * Create a Github Repo (if not created) with the below options